pconrad-fb/restructured-dreams/source/getting-started.rst

 A package manager can make it easy to install several packages at once.

+| **Installing Python apps with Pip**
+| You don't need to be a Python programmer, but having the ability to install python
+apps with the ``pip`` or ``pip3`` command is helpful because some editors and site generators are Python-based.

 | **Git**
 | Some of the recipes in this guide use `Git <https://git-scm.com/>`__.
   Git is very powerful, but doesn’t have to be hard to use.
 The recipes